Coffeeland: 9 Ways Disney and Universal’s Theme Parks Disguise Starbucks in Plain Sight

-Land: Future World / World Celebration
+Land: World Celebration

-Opened: Fountainview (September 4, 2013); Rose Walk (December 20, 2019)
+Opened: Fountainview (September 4, 2013); Rose Walk (December 20, 2019), Connections (April 27, 2022)

 When EPCOT Center opened in 1982, the Sunrise Terrance restaurant was prominently featured in the parenthesis-shaped Communicore West building.
 After shifting menus over three decades selling fried chicken, then Italian food, then espresso, then ice cream, the restaurant – by that time called Fountain View for its prominent location overlooking Epcot’s Fountain of Nations – had developed a very ’90s style of neon lights, metallic accents, and saturated color tiles.
 It was a look that pulled Future World into the past.